richardjm/voron-parts/voron-0.1/Mgn12c/Readme.md

 ## Status
 - Printed and fitted to my v0.1
-- Subsequent change to m3x35 bolts to hold cowling
+- Subsequent change to m3x35 bolts to hold cowling (untested)

 ## BOM
 This is all from the cad and memory so it may be wrong